 Using High-Definition Infrared Optical Gas Imaging for N2O Leak Detection

 Infrared cameras are typically perceived as tools for hydrocarbon detection.
 However, with the proper equipment, they can be used for a variety of chemical detection projects.
-For example, CleanAir recently received a request from a whipped cream manufacturer who was experiencing significant releases of nitrous oxide (N2O) in their production process.
+CleanAir helped a whipped cream manufacturer who experienced significant releases of nitrous oxide (N2O) in their production process.
+The leaks created a hazardous work environment and frequent production shutdowns.
 They employed a manually intensive leak detection method using a soapy mixture to identify the source of the leak.
-The leaks created a hazardous work environment and frequent production shutdowns.

-CleanAir supplied an Optical Gas Imaging (OGI) solution using a FLIR camera with interchangeable band-pass filters as an alternative to the manual soap approach.
-Unlike the well-known FLIR GasFind cameras that have fixed filters for specific compounds, the FLIR SC8313 camera can be fitted with filters for a wide range of compounds – both hydrocarbon and non-hydrocarbon.
-This camera provides rapid frame-rate, high definition images to enable low detection limits for small leak detection.
+CleanAir supplied an Optical Gas Imaging (OGI) solution using a FLIR camera with interchangeable band-pass filters.
+As opposed to the manual soap approach.
+Unlike the well-known FLIR GasFind cameras that have fixed filters for specific compounds.
+The FLIR SC8313 camera can be fitted with filters for a wide range of compounds – both hydrocarbon and non-hydrocarbon.
+This camera provides rapid frame-rate and high definition images.
+Thus, enabling low detection limits for small leak detection.

 Flexibility and high resolution come at a price, though.
 One of the disadvantages of the camera is that it is fairly large and not as portable as the GasFind cameras.
 It is designed to be used in a fixed position in a laboratory or other workspace.
 For this application, CleanAir designed a custom mobility solution allowing the camera to move from a stationary position in a lab out onto the production floor and be deployed as a mobile leak detector.

 This custom OGI system allowed the identification and repair of many N2O leaks across the production line.
 Short-term fixes were then put in place to either decrease or eliminate the leaks.
-Periodic inspections are being conducted until longer term solutions are implemented.
+Periodic inspections are still being conducted until longer-term solutions are implemented.